 Which Coding Bootcamps Accept the GI Bill?

 - As of July 2015, Skill Distillery is VA-Approved and began accepting the GI Bill.
+Skill Distillery is also part of a new pilot program called Vet Tec.

 - As of June 2016, Galvanize acceptes the GI Bill for their 6-month bootcamp in Boulder and Denver, Colorado.